 - No personal financial compensation has been paid, other than in relation to work as a Supervisory Board member

 - No Supervisory Board member has had important business relationships with the company in the year prior to their last appointment

-- There are no significant shareholding ties (amounting to more than 10 percent of the share capital of the company) between Supervisory Board members and the company
+- There are no significant shareholding ties (amounting to more than 10 percent of the share capital of the company) between Supervisory Board members or their closely associated persons and the company

 Conflict of interest

 Supervisory Board members receive a fixed annual remuneration and attendance fee, which is determined by the AGM.
-More information on the remuneration of the members of the Supervisory Board can be found in Note 21 of the Consolidated financial statements.
+More information on the remuneration of the members of the Supervisory Board can be found in Note 22 to the Consolidated financial statements.

 Annual General Meeting of shareholders.